AthenaFoundation/athena/README.md

 By 2004, but there were a number of subsequent changes and extensions, some of them conceived and implemented after 2010, such as modules, a good deal of infix syntax, proof chaining (implemented via the primitive 'chain' procedure, both for equations and for logical implications/equivalences), integration with SMT solvers and tabled Prolog systems such as XSB, and others.

+In early 2022, Tannr Allard - already familiar with Athena from a few years of personal use - began applying Athena to research efforts in collaboration with the Ethereum Foundation, MakerDAO, and other projects.

+In an effort to improve the verification tooling available for developers, Tannr formed the Athena Foundation, a non-profit organization dedicated to the maintenance and continued development of the Athena language, auxiliary tooling, and educational materials.
+The Athena Foundation also aims to facilitate R&D efforts related to formal verification across various organizations and industries.

+Tannr is now the core  maintainer of the Athena language and regularly collaborates with Konstantine, who serves as an expert advisor and board member of the Athena Foundation.